 What is the Mediterranean diet?

 The Mediterranean diet is a way of eating based on the traditional cuisine of countries bordering the Mediterranean Sea.
-Food is celebrated as part of the Mediterranean lifestyle with an emphasise on sharing meals with family and friends and being physically active.
+Food is celebrated as part of the Mediterranean lifestyle with an emphasise on plant foods, sharing meals with family and friends and being physically active.

 What foods are eaten as part of the diet?